 Although these effects will generally subside during the first month of use, many health insurance plans cover the cost of pre-exposure prophylaxis.
 It is essential to continue using condoms while taking PrEP as it doesn’t protect against other STDs.
 Also, using condoms reduces the risk of HIV infection even further.

 HIV Testing in Midtown and on Upper East Side

-Our board-certified doctors in Midtown NYC and on Upper East Side will test you for HIV and will ask you questions about your sex life and drug use.
-This is to get an idea of how likely you are to be at risk of getting HIV.
-They will probably ask questions about things you have done over the last 6 months, including:
+Our board-certified doctors in Midtown NYC and Upper East Side will test you for HIV and ask you questions about your sex life and drug use.
+The test and questions are essential to determine how likely you are to be at risk of contracting HIV.
+They will probably ask about things you have done over the last six months, including: